MexrlDev/PsVue-Mod/README.md

 Now based on **Vue After Free v2.0** by Vuemony.

+Now my payload games are **Based on all vue versions no matter what**

 * 🔗 Original release that vue mod started on: [https://github.com/Vuemony/vue-after-free/releases/tag/v1.2](https://github.com/Vuemony/vue-after-free/releases/tag/v1.2)
 * 🔗 All older releases from 1.1 to 1.4 please use this: [https://github.com/Vuemony/vue-after-free/releases/tag/v1.4](https://github.com/Vuemony/vue-after-free/releases/tag/v1.4)
 * 🔗 The newest release that the current mods works on: